kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/confluent/README.md

 ## Confluent Platform on Kubernetes

-Follow the examples of how to use and play with Confluent Platform on GCP K8s on [Confluent docs](https://docs.confluent.io/current/installation/operator/co-deployment.html)
+For more details, follow the examples of how to use and play with Confluent Platform on GCP K8s on [Confluent docs](https://docs.confluent.io/current/installation/operator/co-deployment.html)

 ## Destroy Confluent Platform from GKE